hasindu2008/f5c/README.md

       ./configure --enable-localhdf5=yes
       make -j8
       ```
+  -  Used for benchmarks in slow5 paper
+  -
 # f5c

 An optimised re-implementation of the call-methylation module in [Nanopolish](https://github.com/jts/nanopolish).
 Given a set of basecalled Nanopore reads and the raw signals, f5c detects the methylated cytosine bases. f5c can optionally utilise NVIDIA graphics cards for acceleration.